Core Curriculum Conferences

-Held every Thursday evening, Rheumatology Grand Rounds is designed for the presentation and discussion of interesting or complex cases from the outpatient clinics or in-patient consultation services, followed by a short review of the literature pertinent to the case.
+Held every Friday at noon, Rheumatology Grand Rounds is designed for the presentation and discussion of interesting or complex cases from the outpatient clinics or in-patient consultation services, followed by a short review of the literature pertinent to the case.
 The Stanford/VA consult fellow along with the attending physician presents this case.
 Whenever possible, patients with interesting clinical findings are invited to attend these conferences.

 Faculty/Fellow Research Conference

 One Friday every month, a faculty member presents an update on their wet or dry lab research.
 Towards the end of each academic year, fellows are afforded an opportunity to present their own scholarly work.
 In addition, the Immunology Seminar Series is held Tuesday afternoons.